rhalkyard/riscix-hccs/README.md

 X11 is installed and can be started with `startx`, but it only really serves as an extreme example of the above performance issues.

+### Video Sync

+If you get a garbled screen (or no sync at all) in RISC iX, try running `*Configure Sync 0` or `*Configure Sync 1` from RISC OS to manually select vertical sync (`0`) or composite sync (`1`) on the VSYNC output.
+RISC iX appears to make poor choices if it's left in the default `Auto` setting.

+On my A3000 the winning combo seems to be VSYNC enabled (LK25 fitted), HSYNC as horzontal sync only (1-2 on LK24), and `Configure Sync 0`.
+This gives separate H and V sync outputs, that most monitors will accept.
+You may need to play with different combinations of LK26 and LK27 to get the right sync polarity for your monitor.